lidofinance/dc4bc/HowTo_2.0.0.md

 3. Download the old [append log dump](https://github.com/lidofinance/dc4bc/releases/download/2.0.0/dc4bc_async_ceremony_13_12_2020_dump.csv);
 4. Set up your cold and hot nodes using the old [instruction](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#setting-up-hot-and-airapped-nodes).

+_Note that on latest macOS verssions the downloaded binaries might be marked as "quarantined".
+Usually there are two ways to mitigate that:_

+* Right click on application and click "Open" from the context menu.
+There will be a warning, just click "Open".
+OSX will remember your choice and next time it will open;
+* Remove 'quarantine attribute' from the app.
+In terminal run command: xattr -d com.apple.quarantine <your_app>.

 #### 1.4.0 -> 2.0.0 Migration

 Each participant must generate a new pair of communication keys for you Client node.
 This means that you **don't need any of the old states**: